shishirmax/Azure_Blob/Docs/POC.md

 				(iii)	Append blobs:
 				Page blobs can be up to 1 TB in size, and are more efficient for frequent read/write operations.
 				Azure Virtual Machines uses page blobs as OS and data disks.

+### Data Lake
+A data lake is a storage repository that holds a vast amount of raw data in its native format, including structured, semi-structured, and unstructured data.
+The data structure and requirements are not defined until the data is needed